geomagpy/magpy/README.md

 #### 2.7.4 Validity check of data

-A common application of such software can be a general validity check of geomagnetic data too be submitted to [IAGA], WDC, or [INTERMAGNET].
+A common and important application used in the geomagnetism community is a general validity check of geomagnetic data to be submitted to the official data repositories [IAGA], WDC, or [INTERMAGNET].
 Please note: this is currently under development and will be extended in the near future.
-A 'one-click' test method will be included into xmagpy, checking:
+A 'one-click' test method will be included in xmagpy in the future, checking:

-A) Validity of data formats (e.g.):
+A) Validity of data formats, e.g.:

-        data = read(myiaffile.bin, debug=True)
+        data = read('myiaffile.bin', debug=True)

-B) Completness of meta information
+B) Completeness of meta-information

-C) Conformity of applied techniques with respective rules
+C) Conformity of applied techniques to respective rules

 D) Internal consistency of data

-E) Optional: Regional consistency
+E) Optional: regional consistency

 #### 2.7.5 Spectral Analysis and Noise

-For analysis of spectral data, magpy provides two basic plotting methods. plotPS will caluclate and display a powerspectrum of the selected component. plotSpectrogram will show a spectrogram of the timeseries.
-As usual, there are many options on windows and processing parameters which can be accessed by the help method.
+For analysis of the spectral content of data, MagPy provides two basic plotting methods. `plotPS` will calculate and display a power spectrum of the selected component. `plotSpectrogram` will plot a spectrogram of the time series.
+As usual, there are many options for plot window and processing parameters that can be accessed using the help method.

         data = read(example1)
         mp.plotPS(data,key='f')
-        help(mp.plotSpectrogram)
         mp.plotSpectrogram(data,['f'])

-### 2.8 Multiple streams
+### 2.8 Handling multiple streams

 #### 2.8.1 Merging streams

-Merging data comprises combinations of two stream into one new stream.
+Merging data comprises combining two streams into one new stream.
 This includes adding a new column from another stream, filling gaps with data from another stream or replacing data from one column with data from another stream.
-The following example scetches the typical usage:
+The following example sketches the typical usage:

-        print ("     Used columns in data2:", data2._get_key_headers())
+        print("Data columns in data2:", data2._get_key_headers())
         newstream = mergeStreams(data2,kvals,keys=['var1'])
-        print ("     Columns now:", data2._get_key_headers())
+        print("Data columns after merging:", data2._get_key_headers())
+        mp.plot(newstream, ['x','y','z','var1'],symbollist=['-','-','-','z'])

-If column "var1" s not existing in data2, then this column is added.
-If column var1 would exist, then missing data would be inserted from stream kvals.
-In order to replace any existing data use option "mode='replace'".
+If column `var1` does not existing in data2 (as above), then this column is added.
+If column `var1` had already existed, then missing data would be inserted from stream `kvals`.
+In order to replace any existing data, use option `mode='replace'`.

-#### 2.8.2 Differences
+#### 2.8.2 Differences between streams

-Sometimes it is necessary to examine differences between two data streams e.g. differences between the F values of two instruments running in parallel at the observatory.
-For this analyses teh method "subtractStreams" is provided.
+Sometimes it is necessary to examine the differences between two data streams e.g. differences between the F values of two instruments running in parallel at an observatory.
+The method `subtractStreams` is provided for this analysis:

         diff = subtractStreams(data1,data2,keys=['f'])

-### 2.9 The art of meta information
+### 2.9 The art of meta-information

-Each data set is accompanied by a dictionary containing meta information for this data.
-This dictionary is completely dynamic and can be filled freely.
-Yet there are a number of predefined fields, which should help the user to provide essential meta information as requested by [IAGA], [INTERMAGNET] and other data providers.
-All provided meta information is saved only to MagPy own archive format's 'PYCDF' and 'PYSTR'.
-All other export formats save only specific information as required the projected format.
+Each data set is accompanied by a dictionary containing meta-information for this data.
+This dictionary is completely dynamic and can be filled freely, but there are a number of predefined fields that help the user provide essential meta-information as requested by [IAGA], [INTERMAGNET] and other data providers.
+All meta information is saved only to MagPy-specific archive formats PYCDF and PYSTR.
+All other export formats save only specific information as required by the projected format.

 The current content of this dictionary can be accessed by:

         data = read(example1)
-        print (data.header)
+        print(data.header)

-Information is added/changed by:
+Information is added/changed by using:

         data.header['SensorName'] = 'FGE'

-Individual information is obtained from the dictionary by:
+Individual information is obtained from the dictionary using standard key input:

-        print (data.header.get('SensorName'))
+        print(data.header.get('SensorName'))

-If you want to have a more readable list of the header information do:
+If you want to have a more readable list of the header information, do:

         for key in data.header:
             print ("Key: {} \t Content: {}".format(key,data.header.get(key)))

-#### 2.9.1 Conversions to ImagCDF - adding meta
+#### 2.9.1 Conversion to ImagCDF - Adding meta-information

-If you convert data from [IAGA] or IAF formats to the new [INTERMAGNET] CDF format, you usually need to add additional meta information which is required for the new data formats.
-MagPy assists you here, firstly by extracting and correctly adding already existing meta information towrads newly defined fields and secondly by informing you which information needs to be added for producing correct output formats.
+To convert data from [IAGA] or IAF formats to the new [INTERMAGNET] CDF format, you will usually need to add additional meta-information required for the new format.
+MagPy can assist you here, firstly by extracting and correctly adding already existing meta-information into newly defined fields, and secondly by informing you of which information needs to be added for producing the correct output format.

-Example: IAGA02 to ImagCDF
+Example of IAGA02 to ImagCDF:

-        mydata = read(some IAGA-02 file)
+        mydata = read('IAGA02-file.min')
         mydata.write('/tmp',format_type='IMAGCDF')

 The console output of the write command (see below) will tell you which information needs to be added (and how) in order to obtain correct ImagCDF files.
 Please note, MagPy will store the data in any case and will be able to read it again even if information is missing.
 Before submitting to a GIN, you need to make sure that the appropriate information is contained.
-Attributes that relate to publication of the data are not checked so far, and might be included into .
+Attributes that relate to publication of the data will not be checked at this point, and might be included later.

         >>>Writing IMAGCDF Format /tmp/wic_20150828_0000_PT1M_4.cdf
         >>>writeIMAGCDF: StandardLevel not defined - please specify by yourdata.header['DataStandardLevel'] = ['None','Partial','Full']